jodymgustafson/react-typescript-demo/readme.md

 ## Build
 You only need to build the web server and service clients code by running a TypeScript build.
+Use this command to build them.
+    npm run build

 The React app doesn't require a build.